 At The Work Place, unemployed and underemployed Grande Prairie and area residents can access a variety of job search consultation services, including resume and cover letter preparation, at no cost.

-While our physical office is closed, we continue to operate virtually to provide services to clients.
+While our physical office is closed, we continue to operate virtually to assist job seekers with a variety of services.